kevinmcaleer/kevsrobots.com/web/_posts/2024-01-25-picow-webserver.md

 ## The Phew!
 Web Server

-Developed by [Pimoroni](https://shop.pimoroni.com) for their `Enviro` products, Phew! was conceived mainly for creating captive Wi-Fi's robust functioning.
+Developed by [Pimoroni](https://shop.pimoroni.com) for their `Enviro` products, Phew! was conceived for creating captive Wi-Fi's hotspots and to provide an easy to use web interface when setting up the devices.
 This vital tool runs impeccably on Pico W's and practically any other MicroPython board, however, it's customised specifically for the Pico W. Besides offering a sturdy built-in web server, Phew! also provides incredible features such as logging and an intuitive templating system, aiming to make interactive websites building an effortless process.

 ---